Dedicated Lawyers Fight for Injured Ironworkers in Philadelphia, PA

 Our attorneys have significant experience helping injured workers and will review your case to determine whether you are or should be eligible for workers’ compensation benefits.
 We will also whether there are other options for compensation and will help you to pursue those options so that you receive fair and full compensation for your injuries.

-Our experienced workplace accident attorneys understand that obtaining compensation for an ironworker injured in a workplace accident can be made difficult by questions about the ironworker’s eligibility for various avenues for compensation.
+Our personal injury attorneys understand that obtaining compensation for an ironworker injured in a workplace accident can be made difficult by questions about the ironworker’s eligibility for various avenues for compensation.
 Our legal team is ready to put our experience to work for you to help you obtain the compensation you need.
 If you are a Philadelphia ironworker injured on the job, contact us to schedule a consultation with a workplace accident attorney to learn more about your legal rights and options for compensation.

 Construction sites are chaotic places that pose numerous risks to the workers on site.
 Ironworkers face the risk of injuries such as broken bones, repetitive stress injuries, soft tissue injuries, strained or torn muscles, tendons, and ligaments, burns, head injuries and traumatic brain injuries, neck and back injuries, spinal cord injuries and paralysis, impalement, and amputation.